 The Investment Manager applies screens to exclude direct investment in corporate issuers based on their involvement in certain activities.

-Specifically, issuers are excluded if they derive any revenue from the manufacturing of controversial weapons, or more than 10% of their revenue from oil sands extraction. arctic oil and gas exploration extraction, thermal coal extraction, tobacco, fur or adult entertainment.
-The Fund also applies the Firmwide Exclusions Policy, as detailed under paragraph 10.15 of the section entitled "Investment Restrictions".
+Specifically, issuers are excluded if they derive any revenue from the manufacturing of controversial weapons, or more than 10% of their revenue from oil sands extraction, arctic oil and gas exploration extraction, thermal coal extraction, tobacco, fur or adult entertainment.